yadSelvakumar/yadSelvakumar.github.io/content/jmp/conference-paper/index.md

 #publication:
 #publication_short:

+# abstract:

+# Summary.
+An optional shortened abstract.
-abstract: We give sufficient conditions under which dynamic equilibrium models with heterogeneous-agents can be represented by a first-order reduced-rank vector autoregression.
+summary: We give sufficient conditions under which dynamic equilibrium models with heterogeneous-agents can be represented by a first-order reduced-rank vector autoregression.
 We exploit this result to develop an econometric framework that enables the rapid estimation of a rich class of models with evolutions of both macro and large cross-section data.
 In monte-carlo simulations, we show that our method using the entire cross-section delivers precision up to an order of magnitude larger than the conventional approaches.
 We apply our method to estimate a medium-scale HANK model with heterogeneous exposures to aggregate fluctuations.
 Our estimates imply that poorer households are more sensitive to aggregate fluctuations on average, but the converse is true conditional on a monetary policy shock.
 Through the lens of the model, we estimate that heterogeneous earnings exposures amplify the consumption response to monetary policy shocks by 40\% and the output response by 20\%.

-# Summary.
-An optional shortened abstract.
-# summary: Summary goes here

 tags: []